flatmaposlo/2018.flatmap.no/_talks/wickstrom.md

   </p>

   <p>We will use Haskell data structures to model a project management system, and from there explore
-  Functor, Foldable, Traversable, and maybe recursion schemes if we have time.
+  Functor, Monoid, Foldable, and ways of traversing our data.
 Attendees should be comfortable with Haskell basics, preferably at the level of
   <a href="http://haskellbook.com/">Haskell programming from first principles</a>
   or similar.
-We will use the Stack build tool to keep it consistent, and that should be installed beforehand, together with at least a basic text editor, by all attendees.</p>'
+We will use the Stack build tool to keep it consistent, and that should be installed beforehand if you want to follow along on your computer.</p>'
 ---